 2. Round It Out

 To turn your flat disk into a small dish, pinch the edges upwards with your fingertips.
-You can’t overwork polymer clay, so you can play with it as much as you want to get the shape just right.
+You can’t overwork polymer clay, so play with it as much as you want to get the shape just right.

 3. Bake It